ben1post/xarray-simlab-ode/docs/about.md

 ![plot](_static/GrowthRate_BatchOut.png)

-## Motivation
+## Why xarray-simlab-ode?

 Heavily borrowing in both function and design from [xarray-simlab](https://xarray-simlab.readthedocs.io/en/latest/), xarray-simlab-ode (XSO) provides a framework for building and solving models based on ordinary differential equations (ODEs).

-It is designed for flexible, interactive and reproducible modeling workflows, where the model does not get increasingly inflexible and difficult to reconfigure and maintain as it is developed.
-Additionally, XSO can provide an integrated modeling environment within the Python scientific ecosystem, with direct compatibility to tools for data analysis and visualization.
+It is designed for flexible, interactive and reproducible modeling workflows, where the model does not get exponentially more difficult to reconfigure and maintain as it is developed.
+Model components and processes should always be readily replaceable.

+Utilizing [xarray](https://xarray.dev/) to handle all model data and metadata, XSO can provide an integrated modeling environment within the Python scientific ecosystem, with direct compatibility to many powerful tools for data analysis and visualization.

 The goal is to contribute to the ongoing efforts of developing more robust, transparent, and reproducible models, moving away from monolithic and inflexible codes to a model development process that is inherently collaborative.

-Scientists working with computational models do not always build the models themselves.
-Often, scientists use existing models and focus the work on parameterization and analysis of results obtained with model applications in specific locations.
-A user can start working with models without detailed knowledge of the underlying framework and learn the basic workflow before progressing to building custom models using the XSO framework.
-Additionally, more advanced users can easily share custom _components_ or _model objects_ via the respective Python objects.